beneath-hq/beneath/docs/reading-writing-data/access-management.md

 Services are useful when deploying or publishing code that reads or writes to Beneath.
 You can control their access permissions, and monitor and limit their usage.
 Read ["Services"]({{< ref "/docs/misc/resources.md#services" >}}) for more details.

-By default, a service cannot read any streams, and you must set all service permissions manually, _including permissions for public streams_ (unlike users).
+By default, a service cannot read any tables, and you must set all service permissions manually, _including permissions for public tables_ (unlike users).

 You can create services in the web console or using the CLI.
-For example, to create a service and grant read and write permissions to a stream from the CLI, run (change or remove the flags depending on your use case):
+For example, to create a service and grant read and write permissions to a table from the CLI, run (change or remove the flags depending on your use case):

 ```bash
 beneath service create ORGANIZATION/PROJECT/NEW_SERVICE --read-quota-mb 100 --write-quota-mb 100